The Time Tunnel

-The Time Tunnel is an American color science fiction TV series written around a theme of time travel adventure starring James Darren and Robert Colbert.
+The Time Tunnel is an American color science-fiction television series written around a theme of time travel adventure; it starred James Darren and Robert Colbert.
 The show was creator-producer Irwin Allen's third science-fiction television series and was released by 20th Century Fox Television and broadcast on ABC.
-The show ran for one season of 30 episodes from 1966 to 1967.
-A pilot for a new series was produced in 2002 but did not proceed to a series.
-A history of the series by Martin Grams, Jr., was published in 2012.
+The show ran for one season of 30 episodes from September 9, 1966 to April 7, 1967.
+A new pilot was produced in 2002, but failed to proceed to a series.

 Premise

 Project Tic-Toc is a top-secret U.S. government effort to build an experimental time machine, known as "The Time Tunnel" due to its appearance as an elliptical passageway.
 The base for Project Tic-Toc is a huge, hidden underground complex in Arizona, 800 floors deep and employing more than 12,000 specialized personnel.
-The directors of the project are Dr. Douglas Phillips (Robert Colbert), Dr. Anthony Newman (James Darren), and Lt.
+The directors of the project are Dr. Douglas Phillips (Colbert), Dr. Anthony Newman (Darren), and Lt.
 General Heywood Kirk (Whit Bissell).
 The specialists assisting them are Dr. Raymond Swain (John Zaremba), a foremost expert in electronics, and Dr. Ann MacGregor (Lee Meriwether), an electrobiologist supervising the unit that determines how much force and heat a time traveler is able to withstand.
-The series is set in 1968, two years into the future from the actual broadcast season, 1966-67.
+The series is set in 1968, two years into the future from the actual broadcast season, 1966–1967.